uktrade/terraform-platform-modules/README.md

 Key Usage Note:

-For optimal hook efficacy, execute git add followed by git commit separately.
+For optimal hook efficiency, execute git add followed by git commit separately.
 This ensures TruffleHog analyzes all intended changes.
 Avoid using git commit -am, as it might bypass pre-commit hook execution for unstaged modifications.

 ## Testing